All of us have done it at some point in our lives and heard those cracking sounds − cracking your joints is a very common habit.

 Are There Benefits to Neck Cracking?

-There are a few ways that cracking your neck can benefit you, but you should always talk to your chiropractor beforehand.
+There are a few ways that cracking your neck joints may benefit you, but you should always talk to your chiropractor beforehand.

 They'll advise you on whether or not it's safe for you, and can recommend any other options for relief that might be available.